They were like an ice cream sundae in a sandwich as far as I was concerned. Heaven!

 You’re the boss.

-When you’re a travel blogger, you get paid to share your travel adventures on your own blog, through your own writing and photography.
+Travel blogging lets you get paid to share your travel adventures on your own blog, through your own writing and photography.
 It’s an incredibly portable career, and is the basis for a great location-independent business.

 It’s a natural fit for a husband and wife team.
 For example at Roads Less Traveled, a nicely done travel blog about the RV and sailing life, Emily’s the writer and Mark’s the photographer.